Nigel2392/go-django/docs/configuring.md

 // This is the port the server will listen on django.APPVAR_PORT

+// The URL prefix for static files
+// This is the URL prefix that will be used to serve static files django.APPVAR_STATIC_URL

 // The path to the TLS certificate file
 // This is the certificate file used for TLS django.APPVAR_TLS_CERT